daniel-costa-hk/drupal7boilerplate/README.md

 # Drupal 7 Boilerplate
 A generic Drupal 7 website with a full scaled cms, admin & frontend theme.
 * Structured with a page manager and panels interface.
-* Responsive multi language theme on the frontend and generic admin theme on the back.
+* Responsive frontend theme
+* Multi Language with entity translation
+* Features
+* Services for REST interface
-> Everything ready to get you running!
+> Everything ready to get you running for a big multi user website.

 # Tech Kit
 MySQL <br />